rw9999/Security-notes/Chapters 10-17/Chapter 11/readme.md

 Zigbee is one example of a network protocol that is designed for personal area networks like those found in houses for home automation.
 Protocols like Zigbee and Z-wave provide low-power, peer-to-peer communications for devices that don't need the bandwidth and added features provided by Wi-Fi and Bluetooth.

-That means that they have limitations on range and how much data they can transfer, and that since they are designed for home automation and similar uses they do not have strong security models.
+That means that they have limitations on range and how much data they can transfer and that since they are designed for home automation and similar uses they do not have strong security models.

 As a security practitioner, you should be aware that devices that communicate using protocols like Zigbee may be deployed as part of building monitoring or other uses and are unlikely to have enterprise management, monitoring, or security capabilities.

-Radio frequency systems like Zigbee can be narrowband or wideband.
+Radiofrequency systems like Zigbee can be narrowband or wideband.

 Narrowband radio systems generally have less noise and thus better range and sensitivity, whereas wideband radios can transfer more data because they have more wireless spectrum to use.